siemens/gencmpclient/doc/cmpClient-cli.md

 - **imprint|bootstrap|update|revoke|pkcs10**

-    Define `use_case` of the cmpClient application.
+    Select demo `use_case` of the cmpClient application.
 The corresponding CMP request will be executed with default settings.
 These settings could be adapt via the file 'config/demo.cnf'.

-- **options**

-    List of options implemented in the `cmpClient` application.
+- List of options available for the `cmpClient` application:

 # OPTIONS